neurodata/brainlit/docs/macOS-install-and-tutorial-instructions-for-conda.md

         * cd into the repo: `cd brainlit`
         * install brainlit: `pip install -e .`

-# Downloading brains tutorial on iOS using conda environment, using jupyter notebook:
+# Downloading brains tutorial on macOS using conda environment, using jupyter notebook:
 * in a new terminal: `conda activate brainlit`
 * cd to directory brainlit is installed
 * `cd brainlit/docs/notebooks/utils`